-Mariano Sanz is professor and chair of periodontology at the University Complutense of Madrid and a professor in the faculty of odontology at the University of Oslo (Norway).
+Mariano Sanz is professor and chair of periodontology at the Complutense University of Madrid (Spain) and a professor in the faculty of odontology at the University of Oslo (Norway).

-He graduated in medicine in 1981 from the University Complutense of Madrid, from which he received a degree in stomatology in 1983 and where he qualified as a Doctor of Medicine in 1985.
-He received his speciality in periodontology from the University of California in Los Angeles (UCLA) in 1987.
-He has received honorary doctorates from the University of San Sebastian in Santiago (Chile), the University of Gothenburg (Sweden), the University of Coimbra (Portugal), and the University of Buenos Aires.
+He graduated in medicine in 1981 from the Complutense University of Madrid, from which he received a degree in stomatology in 1983 and where he qualified as a Doctor of Medicine in 1985.
+He received his speciality in periodontology from the University of California in Los Angeles (USA) in 1987.
+He has received honorary doctorates from the University of San Sebastian in Santiago (Chile), the University of Gothenburg (Sweden), and the University of Coimbra (Portugal).

-He is a member of the executive committee of the European Federation of Periodontology (EFP) and chair of its Workshop Committee.
-He has previously served the EFP both as president (1993-1994) and secretary general (1998-2005).
-He is president of the Osteology Foundation, president of the International Association for Dental Research’s continental European division, and president-elect of the Association for Dental Education in Europe (ADEE).
+Prof Sanz is a member of the executive committee of the European Federation of Periodontology (EFP) and chair of its workshop committee.
+He has previously served the EFP as president (1993-1994) and secretary general (1998-2005).
+He is president of the Osteology Foundation.